-Now let us take a moment to examine ourselves, repent and accept the Lord's grace and mercy of forgiveness as we prepare to take the Lord's Supper.
-Let us ask ourselves, "What is the state of our heart towards Christ, His church and our brothers and sisters?"
-Let each of us and let us as His church accept the Lord's correction, His grace, His mercy and live - live for Christ!
+Now let us take a moment to examine ourselves, repent and accept the Lord's grace and mercy of forgiveness as Dale prepares the Lord's Supper.
+Let us ask ourselves, "What is the state of my heart towards Christ, His church and my brothers and sisters?"
+Let each of us and let us together as His church accept the Lord's correction, His grace, His mercy and may we live for Christ!
+Amen!